victorduartewz/victorduartewz/README.md

 <div align="center" style="display: flex; align-items: center; justify-content: center;">
   <div style="display: flex;">
-    <h2>Whats up, welcome to my github! 👋</h2>
-    <h6>"Passionate about programming and dedicated to giving my best in everything I love.
-Currently studying Systems Analysis and Development at Uniube, Uberlândia, with a focus on turning challenges into opportunities.
-Don't change the world for your desires; change yourself.".</h6>
+    <h6>"Passionate about programming and dedicated to giving my best in everything I love.<br> Currently studying Systems Analysis and Development at Uniube, Uberlândia, <br>with a focus on turning challenges into opportunities.<br>Don't change the world for your desires; change yourself."</b></h6>
   </div>
 </div>